Neutron star with dark matter using vector portal: Results and discussion

 \section{Results and discussion}

 Next we shall discuss the numerical results regarding the impact of fermionic DM on NS properties within the RMF framework extended by a vector portal interaction mediated by a $Z'$ boson.
-As mentioned, the vector portal introduces an additional repulsive interaction between DM and nuclear matter, whose strength depends on the mediator mass and the corresponding coupling constants.
-Regarding the parameters for the vector portal DM models in NSs we discuss three sets which are given in Table \ref{tab:dark_matter_model_params} ~ \cite{Taramati:2024kkn, Patel:2024zsu, Patra:2016ofq, Patra:2016shz}.
-For all the three sets of parameters, the coupling of quarks with $Z^\prime$ (equivalently, to nucleons i.e, $g_{q Z'} \simeq 1/3\,g_{N Z'}$) is taken to be same as the coupling $g_{\chi Z'}$ of the DM with the vector boson $Z^\prime$~\cite{Bishara:2017pfq, Borah:2025cqj}.
-In set 1, we have taken a heavy $Z^\prime$ with mass around $1800$~GeV along with the DM mass $m_\chi \simeq 200$~GeV.
-The set 2 corresponds to a larger DM mass $m_\chi \simeq 1800$~GeV and $m_{Z^\prime} \simeq \mbox{900}$~GeV.
-These are the limiting cases for the parameters satisfying relic density, direct detection and dijet bounds from collider studies~\cite{Taramati:2024kkn}.
-The set 3 corresponds to a light vector mediator ($Z^\prime$) which is inspired by the experiments on rare semi-leptonic decays of $b\to s \ell \ell$ transition~\cite{Mohapatra:2021izl}.
-For the nuclear matter EOS, we use the RMF model as in Eq. (\ref{eq:L_HAD_VEC}) with a parameterization considered recently in Ref. \cite{Kumar:2026tqe} obtained by using a Bayesian analysis.
-This parameter set for the RMF model is given in Table~\ref{tab:hadronic_matter_model_params} and corresponding nuclear matter saturation properties are given in Table~\ref{tab:hadronic_matter_saturation_properties}.
+As mentioned earlier, the vector portal introduces an additional repulsive interaction between DM and nuclear matter, whose strength depends on the mediator mass and the corresponding coupling constants.
+Regarding the parameters for the vector portal DM models in NSs we discuss three sets which are given in Table \ref{tab:dark_matter_model_params} ~ \cite{Taramati:2024kkn, Patel:2024zsu, Patra:2016ofq, Patra:2016shz}. {For the parameters given in sets-1 and set-2, the coupling of quarks with $Z^\prime$ (equivalently, to nucleons, i.e, $g_{q Z'} \simeq 1/3\,g_{N Z'}$) is taken to be the same as the coupling $g_{\chi Z'}$ of the DM with the vector boson $Z^\prime$~\cite{Bishara:2017pfq, Borah:2025cqj}}.
+In set 1, we have taken a heavy $Z^\prime$ with a mass around $1800$~GeV along with the DM mass $m_\chi \simeq 200$~GeV.
+Set 2 corresponds to a heavier DM mass $m_\chi \simeq 1800$~GeV and $m_{Z^\prime} \simeq \mbox{900}$~GeV.
+These are the limiting cases for parameters satisfying relic density, direct detection, and dijet bounds from collider studies~\cite{Taramati:2024kkn}.

+Unlike set-1 and set-2, which correspond to heavy vector portal mediators, the parameters of set-3 are motivated by self-interacting dark matter (SIDM) scenarios with a light vector mediator~\cite{Spergel:1999mh, Tulin:2013teo, Patel:2022qvv, Kouvaris:2014uoa, Bernal:2015ova, Kainulainen:2015sva, Hambye:2019tjt, Cirelli:2016rnw, Kahlhoefer:2017umn, Dutta:2021wbn}.
+Dark matter self-interactions can be mediated by either scalar or vector particles; however, vector mediators arise naturally in gauge extensions of the Standard Model and therefore provide a particularly well-motivated framework.
+In recent studies, for example in Refs.~\cite{Borah:2021pet,Patel:2022qvv}, the Standard Model is extended by an additional $U(1)_X$ gauge symmetry containing a vector-like fermionic dark matter candidate charged under the new gauge group.
+In such models, the $Z^\prime$ boson acts as the mediator responsible for dark matter self-interactions.
+Several other SIDM scenarios involving light vector mediators have also been studied in the literature \cite{KumarBarman:2018hla, Kamada:2018kmi, Balducci:2018ryj, Kamada:2018zxi, Lee:2020eap, Ho:2022erb, Heeck:2022znj}, which are relevant to the present investigation.